New Orleans is a city that encourages hyperbole, or so I thought.

 I even took a tour of the St. Louis Cemetery No.1, not for the horror – I wasn’t interested in the ghost tours – but for the history.
 In New Orleans, cemeteries are above ground, partly because the city is infamously built on a swamp, and partly because of its Spanish Catholic origins.
 The tour also gave us a fascinating (if slightly morbid) peek into the Voodoo rituals, jazz funerals, and other snippets of history and culture that are connected to these imposing ‘Cities of the Dead.’

 And of course, we ate.
 Boy, did we eat!

 In a city known for its culinary and drinking excess, it would have been rude not to indulge.
 I don’t think I had a bad meal in the entire city.
 Whether po’boys or jambalaya, crawfish or coffee and beignets, we ate it – and loved it – all.
-(We ate so much, in fact, that I’m going to have to write an entire post dedicated solely to the food of New Orleans, so stay tuned.)
+(We ate so much, in fact, that I wrote an entire post dedicated solely to the food of New Orleans.)

 Yes, we stopped for a drink on the infamous Bourbon Street, known for its party scene, but a bit like New York’s Times Square, once is more than enough.
 Instead, we spent our other evening out on Frenchmen Street.

 As it turns out, Frenchmen Street is what New Orleans jazz dreams are made of.